reactjs/react.dev/src/content/learn/typescript.md

 This technique works when you have a default value which makes sense - but there are occasionally cases when you do not, and in those cases `null` can feel reasonable as a default value.
 However, to allow the type-system to understand your code, you need to explicitly set `ContextShape | null` on the `createContext`.

 This causes the issue that you need to eliminate the `| null` in the type for context consumers.
-Our recommendation is to have the hook do a runtime check for it's existence and throw an error when not present:
+Our recommendation is to have the Hook do a runtime check for it's existence and throw an error when not present:

 ```js {5, 16-20}
 import { createContext, useContext, useState, useMemo } from 'react';